HebiRobotics/QuickBuffers/benchmarks/README.md

 | :----------- |-----------------------: |-----------------------:|--------------------------:| -----------: |
 | Car Encode  | 559 |     1.44M (765 MB/s)     |       0.12M (62 MB/s)        |  12.3
 | Market Data Encode | 435 |     3.60M ( 1.5 GB/s)     |       0.16M (67 MB/s)        |  22.2

-Note that this test was done using the original SBE .proto definitions, which uses many slow varint types and features a large amount of hierarchy for small nested fields.
-Switching to fixed-width types improves the results by 30-50%, and flattening the hierarchy can result in more than 5x the stated message throughput.
-The message design has a significant impact on the encoding speed and wire size.

 ## Benchmark 2 - File streams